Putin receives Erdogan for talks on trade, Ukraine and Syria - ExBulletin

 Three more ships carrying thousands of tons of corn left Ukrainian ports on Friday.
 The first ship to depart under the deal left Ukraine earlier in the week.

-Putin thanked Erdogan for helping negotiate the grain deal, which is overseen from Istanbul by Ukrainian, Russian, Turkish officials and UN cargo ships are accompanied by Ukrainian pilot ships for safe passage because of the explosive mines scattered in the Black Sea.
+Putin thanked Erdogan for helping broker the grain deal, which is overseen from Istanbul by Ukrainian, Russian, Turkish and United Nations officials.
+The cargo ships are accompanied by Ukrainian pilot ships for safe passage due to explosive mines scattered in the Black Sea.

 The Russian leader stressed the importance of the agreement for many countries around the world that depend on Russian and Ukrainian exports to feed their people and grow their own crops.
 It is an acute problem for many developing countries, which face major food and fertilizer problems, he said.

-In a statement released after the four-hour talks, Putin and Erdogan stressed the need for full realization of the comprehensive deal reached in Istanbul…including the unhindered export of Russian grain and fertilizer.
+In a statement released after the four-hour talks, Putin and Erdogan stressed the need for full realization of the comprehensive agreement reached in Istanbul. . . including the unhindered export of Russian grain and fertilizers.

 They also noted the key importance of sincere, frank and trusting ties between Russia and Turkey for regional and global stability.